-Update on Family Service Kent Service Adjustments – As of April 2, 2020*
+Update on Family Service Kent Service Adjustments – As of April 8, 2021*

-KIDS Team: Our children’s mental health program will remain in operation.
-However, to do our part to limit exposure to others, employees will work from home, and will correspond with service users and community partners via telephone or email.
+KIDS Team: Our children’s mental health program remains in operation.
+Employees will continue to work remotely and will correspond with service users and community partners via telephone or email.